6 Quick Steps for Crate Training a Puppy in an Apartment (IT WORKS)

 A very informative high quality video with some real good information in it.
 You can use the ones you feel that is suitable for you, and off course ignore the rest.

-Thus Crate training helps you first accommodate your dog to this concept of spending time in their own space.
-Then confine them in a crate for an increased period of time.
+Not at all.
+Crate training is not cruel at all.
+A crate or a kennel is a great tool, if used the right way.
+Crate training helps you first accommodate your dog to this concept of spending time in their own space.
+Then confining them in a crate for an increased period of time.

-So you are basically disciplining your Dog, and making them understand good manners expected by a Master.
-Now that we have a background, Read ahead to know more on how to crate train your puppy.
+Now that we have a background, read ahead to know more on how to crate train your puppy.

 1. Home Sweet Home